nikitavoloboev/data/focusing/habits.md

 `Activity rings` autofilled through my health data and is marked as done when all the ring goals are complete.
 My current calorie goal is ~ 700 calories with fixed 50 min workout & 12H standing goals.

-`Healt | Clean` marked as done when I drank mostly water & tea with limited coffee (if any, as I often get attention crashes after).
+`Health | Clean` marked as done when I drank mostly water & tea with limited coffee (if any, as I often get attention crashes after).
 I also ate only/primarily [nutritious whole foods (nuts/veggies/fruits/..)](../health/nutrition/foods.md) with focus on completing my [micro & macro nutrient goals](../health/nutrition/nutrition.md).
 I also [kept my skin clean](../health/skin-care.md) and washed/smelled well throughout the day.

 `Focus | Impact` marked as done when I was not distracted by anything during the day (went through my todos one by one) (no analytics & pointless time wasters).
 I worked on my [goals](goals.md) & used time wisely.
 I was calm, mindful and happy.